 My relationship with Clif Bars has morphed quite a bit over the past 20 years.
 I was definitely an early adopter, latching onto each new flavor that emerged.
 For a couple of years, Tony and I were addicted to the buzz of the Cool Mint Chocolate.
 He later proclaimed the Oatmeal Raisin Walnut his favorite, followed closely by the very sweet Banana Nut Bread (obviously he has a thing for walnuts), while I waffled between the somewhat indulgent Carrot Cake (iced!) and rich, everyday Crunchy Peanut Butter.
 And who can resist a dairy-free White Chocolate Macadamia snack?

 More recently I sampled the Berry Pomegranate Chia, which was bursting with fruity flavor but a little too sweet for my everyday tastes, and the Nuts & Seeds, which could be one of my new favorites.
 It was a little less sweet and a little more hearty, but still quite a treat.

-All of the Clif Bars have a soft, relatively chewy texture that remains unique to this day, with a good smattering of non-GMO soy crisps throughout for textural interest and a protein bonus.
-They are sweeter, and consequently higher in sugars than many energy bars (particularly ones with that tasty drizzling of icing), but that flavor keeps people coming back regardless.
+All of the Clif Bars have a soft, relatively chewy texture that remains unique to this day.
+A good smattering of non-GMO soy crisps throughout gives textural interest and a protein bonus.
+They are sweeter, and consequently higher in sugars than many energy bars.
+But, the flavor keeps people coming back regardless.
 They are also a bit heavier and more filling than most, making them a good value recommendation.